razavi-lab/razavi-lab.github.io/_pages/about.md

 ---

 <h2>Mission Statement</h2>
+## Mission Statement
-<p>The lymphatic system, consisting of lymphatic vessels and lymph nodes, is a vital component of nearly every organ in the body and plays a central role in maintaining health.
-It is critically involved in various inflammatory diseases and chronic conditions, including cancer.
-Despite its importance, the complexities of lymphatic function and disease remain underexplored.
+The lymphatic system, composed of lymphatic vessels and lymph nodes, is a crucial component of nearly every organ in the body.
+It plays a central role in maintaining health and is intricately involved in various inflammatory diseases and chronic conditions, including cancer.
+Despite its significance, the complexities of lymphatic function and disease remain underexplored.

-Our lab is committed to advancing the understanding of lymphatic biology and pathology through innovative, multidisciplinary approaches.
-These include computational modeling, advanced imaging techniques, and tissue-engineered models.
-By combining these tools, we aim to uncover the fundamental mechanisms that drive lymphatic function and dysfunction.
+Our lab is dedicated to advancing the understanding of lymphatic biology and pathology through innovative, multidisciplinary approaches.
+These include:
+- Computational modeling
+- Advanced imaging techniques
+- Tissue-engineered models

-Our long-term mission is to translate these discoveries into impactful solutions that improve human health and well-being.
+By integrating these cutting-edge tools, we aim to uncover the fundamental mechanisms that drive lymphatic function and dysfunction.
+Our ultimate mission is to translate these discoveries into impactful solutions to improve human health and well-being.

+---

-### Research Focus Areas
+## Research Focus Areas

-Our research is centered around three primary objectives:
+Our research is guided by three primary objectives:

-1. **Computational Modeling of Lymphatic and Lymph Node Biomechanics** – Developing sophisticated models to simulate lymphatic dynamics and uncover the mechanical principles underlying their role in health and disease.
+### 1. Computational Modeling of Lymphatic and Lymph Node Biomechanics
+We develop sophisticated models to simulate lymphatic dynamics and uncover the mechanical principles underlying their role in health and disease.

+### 2. Lymphatic Tissue Engineering
-2. **Lymphatic Tissue Engineering** – Designing and implementing tissue-engineered models to investigate lymphatic biomechanics and pathology in controlled environments.
+Our team designs and implements tissue-engineered models to investigate lymphatic biomechanics and pathology in controlled environments.

+### 3. Advanced Imaging Techniques
-3. **Advanced Imaging Techniques** – Creating state-of-the-art imaging tools to quantify lymphatic pumping and flow dynamics in both healthy and diseased conditions.
+We create state-of-the-art imaging tools to quantify lymphatic pumping and flow dynamics in both healthy and diseased conditions.

+---

-Through these efforts, we strive to bridge fundamental research with clinical applications, driving advancements in the prevention, diagnosis, and treatment of lymphatic diseases.</p>
+Through these efforts, we aim to bridge fundamental research with clinical applications, driving advancements in the prevention, diagnosis, and treatment of lymphatic diseases.